 Cranberries grow on low-lying vines in beds layered with sand, peat, gravel, and clay.
 These beds are known as “bogs” or “marshes” originally created by glacial deposits.
 Commercial bogs use a system of wetlands and other water bodies, and as a result, they provide a rich environment for a wide variety of wildlife, including osprey, blue heron, turkey, deer, and fox, as well as many plant species.

 Choose plump, shiny cranberries that are deep in color and firm to the touch.
 Shriveled berries or those that are soft or with brown spots should be avoided.

 Cranberries will last indefinitely in the freezer.
-To freeze, spread the cranberries on a jelly-roll pan and freeze until frozen, about 2 hours.
-Transfer the frozen berries to a freezer bag and freeze again.
+To freeze, spread the cranberries on a jelly-roll pan and freeze until frozen—about 2 hours.
+Transfer the frozen berries to a freezer bag and return them to the freezer.
 Don’t forget to date the bag.
 Once thawed, frozen berries will be quite soft, so use them immediately.

 Cooked cranberries can last up to one month stored in a covered container in the refrigerator.
 Adding brandy, rum, or any type of liqueur will preserve the cooked berries even longer.

 One 12-ounce bag of fresh cranberries will yield about 3 cups whole or 2-1/2 cups chopped.

 Substitute 3/4 cup dried cranberries for 1 cup fresh cranberries.